-Many people, even in the church, fail to understand the kind of righteousness God is looking for.
-David Maas shows that God wants it written on our hearts—not just a set of dos and don'ts or rewards and punishments.
+Many people fail to understand the kind of righteousness God is looking for.
+God wants it written on our hearts—not just a set of dos and don'ts.

 Purity before God is far more than just being clean.
 John Ritenbaugh explains that to Jesus being pure in heart touches on the very holiness of God!